 Title: Sector Programme on Anti-Corruption and Integrity

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Corruption leads to misallocation of public resources for private purposes.
-It weakens the public administration, prevents equitable decisions being made for the common good, and reduces the quality of public services.
-In addition, corruption reinforces inequality and fuels conflicts, as resources are not being used for sustainable and inclusive development.
-Corruption therefore weakens the legitimacy of a government and democratic institutions and significantly slows down reform processes.
-This means that it undermines the impact of development cooperation and impedes economic development.
+Corruption is one of the greatest obstacles to development, as it misuses public resources for private purposes.
+It weakens public administration, prevents equitable decisions from being made for the common good, and reduces the quality of public services.
+In addition, corruption reinforces inequality that fuels conflicts in society, as resources are taken away from sustainable and inclusive development work.
+It can weaken the legitimacy of a government and democratic institutions and significantly slow down reform processes.

-Supporting anti-corruption measures and strengthening good governance are a central element of German development policy, based on the Anti-Corruption and Integrity strategy of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The objective is to implement this strategy at international, national, political and sector-specific level in the German development cooperation structures.
+Supporting anti-corruption measures and strengthening good governance therefore form a central element of German development cooperation.
+This work is based on the Anti-Corruption and Integrity Strategy of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The objective of the sector programme is to support the implementation of this strategy at international, national, political and sector-specific level in the German development cooperation structures.

-The capacities of BMZ and German development cooperation’s implementing organisations are strengthened with respect to anti-corruption and integrity.
+The capacities of BMZ, implementing organisations in German development cooperation, and selected partners are strengthened with respect to their anti-corruption and integrity implementation expertise.

 One step the programme is taking to achieve this goal is to work together with the commissioning party and the implementing organisations to strongly raise awareness of the issue through the procedures and processes of German development cooperation.
 In addition, the programme is piloting anti-corruption strategies in German development cooperation fields of action such as forestry, agriculture and health care, and is supporting the implementation of the United Nations Convention against Corruption in projects working on the issue of good governance.
 Overall, the sector programme is divided into five fields of activity:

 - The programme supports BMZ in positioning anti-corruption and integrity in national and international discussions.